 Platforms for Investing Your Money

-There are many different ways you can choose to invest your money.
+There are many ways to start investing your money.
 A financial advisor, though charging extra fees, may provide you with much-needed guidance and education, especially if you’re a beginner.
 But if you prefer a little less hand-holding, you can consider two other options as well.

 Robo-advisors don’t use human financial advisors; instead, they rely on computer algorithms to determine your portfolio allocations.
 Many of them also use tax harvesting strategies to decrease your tax burden at the end of the year.